 Is the Coding Certificate Program (SPC.ACO) accredited?

 No, the Coding Program is not accredited.
 However, graduates of the Coding Certificate Program are eligible to take the CCA, CCS or CCS-P credential exam offered through AHIMA.
-In addition, most of the credits earned in the Coding Certificate Program will transfer to the accredited Associates Degree in Health Information Technology (AAS.HIT).

 How much does it cost to attend RCBC?